 Directors are eligible to participate in the Corporation's share incentive plans, being the Option Plan, DSU Plan and RSU Plan (all defined below).
 Directors' fees are reviewed periodically and may be changed from time to time.
-The Corporation is not requesting shareholder re-approval of its rolling 10% Stock Option Plan at the Meeting as the Corporation intends to move away from the practice of granting Options.
+The Corporation is not requesting shareholder re-approval of its rolling 10% Stock Option Plan at the Meeting as it has moved away from the practice of granting Options.